Shriiii01/prompter/backend/README.md

 Environment variables:
 - `OPENAI_API_KEY` - Required for GPT-4o mini enhancement

 - `REDIS_URL` - Optional, defaults to `redis://localhost:6379`
 - `DEBUG` - Optional, defaults to `false`

 ## Architecture

 ```
-User Request → Model Detection → GPT-4o Mini + Model-Specific Prompt → Enhanced Response
+User Request → Authentication → Model Detection → GPT-4o Mini + Model-Specific Prompt → Enhanced Response
 ```

 The system uses GPT-4o mini as the "brain" but applies different system prompts based on the target model to ensure the enhanced prompt is optimized for that specific platform.

+### Authentication

+- **Google OAuth**: Secure authentication with verified email
+- **Unlimited Access**: No usage limits for any user